sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities/chat.md

 Cody **chat** allows you to ask coding-related questions about your entire codebase or a specific code snippet.
 You can do it from the **Chat** panel of the supported editor extensions (VS Code, JetBrains, and Neovim) or via the **Ask Cody** button in the web app.

 The feature allows you to have an engaging conversation experience with Cody across VS Code, JetBrains, and Neovim.
-Key functionalities in the VS Code extension include support for multiple simultaneous chats, enhanced chat context configurability through `@` and `#` commands, detailed visibility into the code that Cody read before providing a response, and more.
+Key functionalities in the VS Code extension include support for multiple simultaneous chats, enhanced chat context configurability through `@` commands, detailed visibility into the code that Cody read before providing a response, and more.

 You can learn more about the IDE support for these functionalities in the [feature parity reference](./../feature-reference.md#chat).